mendix/docs/howto/getting-started/create-a-to-do-app-1.md

 ## 4 Creating a New Module

+The development of your app stays comprehensible when the functionality of your app is split into separate modules.
-The to-do app will use a separate module, so you can keep all the to-do app documents in one location.
-Follow these steps to create a new module:
+Follow these steps to create a new module where you can add the to-do implementation of your app:

 1. Right-click your **ProjectName** in the Project Explorer.
 2. Click **Add module** and give it the name **ToDo**.

 ## 5 Creating the Domain Model
+The domain model is a data model that describes the information in your application domain in an abstract way.

-The domain for the to-do app is pretty simple.
-It contains one entity with some attributes.
+The domain for the to-do app will be pretty simple.
+It'll contain one entity with three attributes.
 Follow these steps to create the entity and attributes:

 1. Open the **Domain Model** in the **ToDo** module.
 2. Add a new **Entity** to the Domain Model.